Dave's Hot Chicken: Menu

-The chain's menu is simple, consisting only of 4 choices of hot chicken tenders, sliders or both.
-Tenders are served on white bread, while sliders are served on buns with pickles, house-made "kale slaw" and a chipotle mayo sauce known as Dave's Sauce.
-Customers are offered the choice of seven different spice levels for their chicken, ranging from "no spice" to "reaper" (which requires the customer to sign a waiver).
-Sides include french fries, cheese fries, macaroni and cheese and "kale slaw."
-The sandwiches are also available with chicken and a kale slaw which is a combination of vegetables, mayo, and spices.
+The chain's menu features two options: chicken tenders and sliders, served alongside various sides.
+Tenders are served on white bread, while sliders are served on buns with pickles, kale slaw, and a chipotle mayonnaise-based "Dave's Sauce."
+Customers can choose from seven spice levels, ranging from "no spice" to "reaper," the latter of which requires a signed waiver.
+Sides include french fries, cheese fries, macaroni and cheese, and kale slaw, which consists of vegetables, mayonnaise, and spices.
 All locations serve halal chicken.

+In January 2024, Dave's Hot Chicken added cauliflower-based vegetarian menu items under the branding of "Dave's NOT Chicken": "Dave's Cauliflower Sliders", "Tenders" and "Bites".